-Net Cumulative Energy Savings (Percent of target achieved)
+• Net Cumulative Energy Savings (Percent of target achieved)

-NBHDL is committed to helping our customers understand their energy usage by offering programs that enable them to become more energy efficient.
-We have a history of excellence in Conservation and Demand Management (CDM) program delivery and results and this includes exceeding each of our annual targets in the Conservation First Framework years of 2015 and 2016.
-The strong program results have continued in 2017, having achieved 129% of its 2020 persistent energy savings target.
-NBHDL was one of only eight LDCs to have exceeded 100% of its energy target, with 71% of its energy savings coming from the non-residential sector.
+NBHDL was committed to helping our customers understand their energy usage by offering programs that enable them to become more energy efficient.
+We have a history of excellence in Conservation and Demand Management (CDM) program delivery and results and this includes exceeding each of our annual targets in the Conservation First Framework years of 2015, 2016 and 2017.
+The strong program results continued in 2018, having achieved 146% of its 2020 persistent energy savings target.
+NBHDL was one of only ten LDCs to have exceeded 100% of its energy target, with 77% of its energy savings coming from the non-residential sector.

-In 2015 NBHDL was able to demonstrate the value of locally owned and operated LDC's by bringing a cogeneration project into service, on time and under budget, working together with many partners including the North Bay Regional Health Centre.
+In 2018 NBHDL was able to demonstrate the value of locally owned and operated LDC's by assisting in the development of a second cogeneration project, working together with many partners including the City of North Bay.
 This project had a number of technical challenges to overcome, but NBHDL was able to innovate with its partners to overcome problems unique in the north.
-In 2016, the IESO finalized the savings of this project and it has contributed to over 70% of NBHDL's target.
-These results, including customer satisfaction, the cost effectiveness of the results and the aggregate kWh savings emphasize how critical it is for CDM programs to be delivered by LDCs.
-The Co-Gen project has been a major success for NBHDL and the customer.

-NBHDL is very pleased with the strength of its CDM team in building relationships with its customers through local delivery of the residential and business programs, and recognizes this as the perfect delivery mechanism for continued success.
+NBHDL was very pleased with the strength of its CDM team in building relationships with its customers through local delivery of the residential and business programs, and recognizes this as the perfect delivery mechanism for continued success.
 NBHDL has been innovative and progressive in developing and delivering pilot programs to its business and residential customers.
-Residential customers can participate in the new Instant Savings Program (ISP), the new Pool Pump Program (PPP) along with existing programs; Deal Days, the Heating and Cooling Incentive and the Home Assistance Program.
+Residential customers could participate in the new Instant Savings Program (ISP), the new Pool Pump Program (PPP) along with existing programs; Deal Days, the Heating and Cooling Incentive and the Home Assistance Program.
+NBHDL continued to engage residential customers out in the community through public outreach events.
+Reaching out to customers at these events to discuss conservation, give tips on how to reduce their consumption and hear stories from customers about their electricity conservation successes.
 NBHDL has had strong participation by local commercial customers in our retrofit and energy efficient lighting programs.
 The combined efforts of all such programs and participants from both residents and businesses made the achievement of substantial energy savings possible.
+We continued to engage with them in support of application assistance and program updates through multiple channels.

 NBHDL also recognizes that collaborations are a key component to our overall success.
-To help meet NBHDL's conservation goals under the Conservation First Framework that was introduced in 2015 by the Independent Electricity System Operator (IESO), NBDHL is working with other Utilities in the province through a collaborative group called CustomerFirst to design and deliver cost effective conservation programs for our customers.
-The six participating utilities in the CustomerFirst group continue to perform above the average on energy savings and are currently operating under their allocated budget.
-By working together, CustomerFirst utilities have found efficiencies in the delivery of conservation and this will lead to further cost savings for electricity customers.
+To help meet NBHDL's conservation goals under the Conservation First Framework that was introduced in 2015 by the Independent Electricity System Operator (IESO), NBDHL worked with other Utilities in the province through a collaborative group called CustomerFirst to design and deliver cost effective conservation programs for our customers.
+The six participating utilities in the CustomerFirst group continue to perform above average on energy savings and operate under their allocated budget.
+By working together, CustomerFirst utilities have found efficiencies in the delivery of conservation and this led to further cost savings for electricity customers.

-NBHDL is committed to providing our customers with cost effective conservation programs to help them save electricity and lower their electricity bills.
-All sectors and customer types are covered in the joint plan and customers will have access to multiple province-wide, local and pilot programs.
-The joint CDM plan includes pilot programs that will be developed and launched to meet the local needs of our customers.
-Through the CustomerFirst joint CDM Plan, NBHDL will continue to work collaboratively with the other CustomerFirst utilities to find efficiencies and reduce costs.
-The group will be sharing resources and working together in all areas of CDM including sales, marketing, customer and project support to provide value to ratepayers.
+NBHDL was committed to providing our customers with cost effective conservation programs to help them save electricity and lower their electricity bills.
+All sectors and customer types are covered in the joint plan and customers did have access to multiple province-wide, local and pilot programs.
+The joint CDM plan includes pilot programs that were developed and launched to meet the local needs of our customers.
+Through the CustomerFirst joint CDM Plan, NBHDL continued to work collaboratively with the other CustomerFirst utilities to find efficiencies and reduce costs.
+The group shared resources and working together in all areas of CDM including sales, marketing, customer and project support to provide value to ratepayers.